 Wide Receiver vs. Cornerback Matchup Analysis: Week 2

-Below is a chart detailing each wide receiver versus cornerback matchup for Week 2, target rates, cornerback yards per target and reception, catch rate allowed, yards, and fantasy points per target allowed.
-Keep in mind, the data is only a week's worth, however, we have an idea of which secondaries to target and will also use our own knowledge of how good or bad the cornerbacks are.
+We have our chart detailing each wide receiver versus cornerback matchup for Week 2 including target rates, cornerback yards per target and reception, catch rate allowed, yards and fantasy points per target allowed.
+We're using 2021 data, as well as our own knowledge of how good or bad the cornerbacks were from the first week.
 The two most important columns are fantasy points per target and the last one (+/-), which indicates whether the matchup is an upgrade or downgrade for the receiver (N indicates a neutral matchup).

 For up-to-the-minute and Sunday morning updates, be sure to join the 4for4 DFS subscription-only Discord channel.